Prince William apologises for missing Lionesses World Cup final: ‘Good luck’

 Taking such a long flight would involve creating a large carbon footprint, which goes against William’s commitment to tackling climate change.
 The prince launched the Earthshot Prize in 2019 in an effort to find solutions to repair and regenerate the Earth.

-However, citing William’s role as the FA president, many fans have questioned whether the same decision would have been taken were it the men’s World Cup.
+However, citing William’s role as the FA president, many fans have questioned whether the same decision would have been taken for the men’s World Cup.

-Though he did not attend the men’s World Cup in Qatar last winter, it was understood at the time that his office would have arranged for him to travel there if the team made the final.
+Though he did not attend the men’s World Cup in Qatar last winter, it was understood at the time that William’s office would have arranged for him to travel there if the England team made the final.
 The men’s team were eliminated in the quarter-final, losing 2-1 to France.

 Mandy Reid, leader of the Women’s Equality Party, tweeted: “No chance that Prince William would be ‘missing in action’ if the England men’s football team made it to the World Cup final.”